methompson/tcheck/readme.md

 * `typeGuardTestGenerator` generates a new function that tests an object and returns an array of strings indicating what values are wrong within the object
 * `typeGuardGenerator` generates a new function that checks that an object conforms to a specific structure
+* `indexedObjectTypeGuardGenerator` generates a new function that checks if all the values of an object conform to a specific structure.
+Useful for objects where the key is a name, but not standardized.
 * `isInstanceOfGenerator` generates a new function that checks if a value is an instance of a class.
 * `isArrayOfGenerator` generates a new function that checks if an array contains values that conform to specific type guards
 * `unionGuard` generates a new function that checks that a value conforms to one of several different guards.
 This is useful for union types, i.e. those that may be one of several types.